- Believers can face life with confidence, knowing that the power of the gospel can be revealed through unworthy, weak and frail Disciples.

 - When Disciples embrace the Person and presence of Jesus they begin to experience growth in the life-changing glory of God one day at a time.

-- Scripture memory – 2 Corinthians 4:7But we have this treasure in earthen vessels, so that the surpassing greatness of the power will be of God and not from ourselves; NASB
+- memory verse – 2 Corinthians 4:7But we have this treasure in earthen vessels, so that the surpassing greatness of the power will be of God and not from ourselves; NASB

 For comparison: [2 Corinthians 4:7 Amplified Bible AMP But we have this precious treasure [the good news about salvation] in [unworthy] earthen vessels [of human frailty], so that the grandeur and surpassing greatness of the power will be [shown to be] from God [His sufficiency] and not from ourselves.